jeffrey-aguilera/josephus/README.md

 | Survivor           | 10000000 | 2    |  178 ms |
 | Survivor (revised) | 10000000 | 2    |    2 ms |

-No that's more like it!
+Now that's more like it!

 ## Running